scattered-gonk/scattered-gonk.github.io/_posts/2025-26-05-Tencent-Toll.md

 <h2> Picking It Apart </h2>

 To start looking into the site's functionality, we have to deobfuscate the file which handles the bulk of the sending and receiving.
-We use lelintinh's [de4js](https://lelinhtinh.github.io/de4js/) to reliably accomplish this every time we have to deobfuscate Javascript (we are not associated with lelintinh, just big fans of good web apps :3).
+We use lelintinh's [de4js](https://lelinhtinh.github.io/de4js/) to reliably accomplish this every time we have to deobfuscate Javascript (we are not affiliated with lelintinh, just big fans of good web apps :3).

 Although the Javascript is marginally more readable, all the variables and functions remain largely difficult to read.
 Instead of normal variable names, we see things like this: